Rome Is Filthy – But Oh! The Food

 If I have one bit of advice to offer about visiting Italy (other than do it!) it would be “Don’t come in August.”
 I have really only scratched the surface and have just two more days here, so I am determined to cram the Pantheon, Piazza Navona (with Bernini’s famous Four Rivers Fountain), Piazza del Popolo, the Spanish Steps, and Vatican City in to my remaining time, despite the crowds and the lines.
 By the time I leave Italy I will need a vacation from my vacation.

-If you’re considering a visit to Rome, my favorite site for finding the best prices on accommodations is Booking.com.
-I earn a small sum if you book by clicking on the image below, which helps keep this blog free for you to read.
+Author’s note: If you’re considering a visit to Italy, my favorite site for finding the best prices on accommodations is Booking.com.
+I earn a small sum if you book by clicking on this link to accommodations in Rome, which helps keep this blog free for you to read.